 #33 on The Best Movies of 1996

 Double Jeopardy is a 1999 American mystery-thriller film directed by Bruce Beresford and starring Tommy Lee Jones, Ashley Judd, and Bruce Greenwood.
-The film is about a woman who is framed for the murder of her husband. ...more on Wikipedia
+The film is about a woman who is framed. ...more on Wikipedia

 Actors: Ashley Judd, Tommy Lee Jones, Bruce Campbell, Bruce Greenwood, Annabeth Gish, + more